 If you're trying to reduce your overall nappy-related environmental footprint, changing the way you use nappy wipes is the next step

-I used DIY baby wipes with my now-six-year-old child, and found that they worked well – even on particularly messy nappy situations.
+When I used these I found they worked well – even on particularly messy nappy situations.
 But make sure you use good-quality paper towels.
 (Believe me, I tried to use cheap ones and instantly regretted it.)

 Here's a basic recipe to get you started.

 - Plastic container with a lid (I used an Ikea one)

 1. Cut the roll of paper towel in half using a serrated knife.